Realty Income's (O) CEO Sumit Roy on Q3 2020 Results - Earnings Call Transcript

 Nate Crossett

 Hey.
 Good afternoon, guys.
 Maybe you could just characterize the deal flow heading into the end of the year.
 Guidance implies a further ramp into 4Q.
 So, some more color there would be helpful.
-Where's that weighted in terms of geographies concepts?
+Where's that weighted in terms of geographies, concepts?
 Are there any portfolios in there?
 And then comments on pricing would be helpful?

 Sumit Roy